PlaidCloud/website/content/en/docs/tasks/administer-cluster/reserve-compute-resources.md

 - **Kubelet Flag**: `--kube-reserved=[cpu=100m][,][memory=100Mi][,][ephemeral-storage=1Gi][,][pid=1000]`
 - **Kubelet Flag**: `--kube-reserved-cgroup=`

-`kube-reserved` is meant to capture resource reservation for kubernetes system daemons like the `kubelet`, `container runtime`, `node problem detector`, etc.
+`kube-reserved` is meant to capture resource reservation for PlaidCloud system daemons like the `kubelet`, `container runtime`, `node problem detector`, etc.
 It is not meant to reserve resources for system daemons that are run as pods.
 `kube-reserved` is typically a function of `pod density` on the nodes.

-In addition to `cpu`, `memory`, and `ephemeral-storage`, `pid` may be specified to reserve the specified number of process IDs for kubernetes system daemons.
+In addition to `cpu`, `memory`, and `ephemeral-storage`, `pid` may be specified to reserve the specified number of process IDs for PlaidCloud system daemons.

-To optionally enforce `kube-reserved` on kubernetes system daemons, specify the parent control group for kube daemons as the value for `--kube-reserved-cgroup` kubelet flag.
+To optionally enforce `kube-reserved` on PlaidCloud system daemons, specify the parent control group for kube daemons as the value for `--kube-reserved-cgroup` kubelet flag.

-It is recommended that the kubernetes system daemons are placed under a top level control group (`runtime.slice` on systemd machines for example).
+It is recommended that the PlaidCloud system daemons are placed under a top level control group (`runtime.slice` on systemd machines for example).
 Each system daemon should ideally run within its own child control group.
 Refer to [the design proposal](https://git.k8s.io/community/contributors/design-proposals/node/node-allocatable.md#recommended-cgroups-setup)